Have you ever wondered how much does cost to study abroad in Europe for 6 months?

 Of the 16 countries, 10 of them were spent on my own dime, which I’d tabulated to amount to a

 This amount is contingent on how much you travel.
 Some immerse wholly in cultural exchange in their host country and school and hardly spend much travelling out.

-My travelling style is that I would scrimp on food, accommodation and transport, preferring to prepare my own meals and walk.
+For me, I would scrimp on food, accommodation and transport, preferring to prepare my own meals and walk as much as I could.
 I walked around Santorini instead of hiring an ATV, and managed to spend only 53€ a day in Santorini.

 Want to know how to save while travelling?